 - 1.1 The Scrutiny Panels and the Public Accounts Committee (PAC) have been established by the States as an integral part of the reforms to the machinery of government in Jersey. - 1.2 Scrutiny Panels exist to hold the Executive to account for its policies and actions and to undertake reviews into any matters of public importance.
 The role of the PAC is to consider the use of public funds and the adequacy of corporate governance arrangements. - 1.3 The Chairmen's Committee, in accordance with Standing Order 143(f) and (g), [Appendix 3(1)] has prepared this code of practice for the proceedings of the PAC and Scrutiny Panels for approval by the States.
-Standing Orders 134(6) [Appendix 3(2)] and 141 [Appendix 3(3)] require the PAC, Scrutin Panels, a Sub-Panel of a Scrutiny Panel and any member of a Scrutiny Panel to comply with this Code. - 1.4 This Code builds on the experience of the Panels and the PAC during the Shadow phase in 2004 and 2005 together with consideration of practice in other jurisdictions.
-It is recognised that the Code will need to be regularly updated and amended in the light of further experience to ensure that the Scrutiny function operates efficiently and effectively. - 1.5 The Chairmen's Committee, in consultation with the Executive, will keep the Code of Practice under review to ensure that it meets the needs of the Panels, witnesses and the public.
+Standing Orders 134(6) [Appendix 3(2)] and 141 [Appendix 3(3)] require the PAC, Scrutin Panels, a Sub-Panel of a Scrutiny Panel and any member of a Scrutiny Panel to comply with this Code. - 1.4 It is recognised that the Code will need to be regularly updated and amended in the light of further experience to ensure that the Scrutiny function operates efficiently and effectively. - 1.5 The Chairmen's Committee, in consultation with the Executive and the Privileges and Procedures Committee (PPC), will keep the Code of Practice under review to ensure that it meets the needs of the Panels, witnesses and the public.